uwol/proleap-cobol-parser/README.md

 flow information (e. g. variable access).
 EXEC SQL, EXEC SQLIMS and EXEC CICS statements are extracted as texts.

 The parser is developed test-driven, passes the **NIST test suite** and has successfully been **applied to numerous COBOL files** from banking and insurance.
+It is used by the [ProLeap analyzer, interpreter & transformer for COBOL](https://github.com/proleap/proleap-cobol).

 💫 **Star** if you like our work.